pinkkis/phaser-starter/README.md

 # Local dev server with ssl (for service worker)
 $ npm start:https

-Make sure you have local certificates that are trusted.
-Use [mkcert](https://github.com/FiloSottile/mkcert) for example.
-Put certificate files in `./ssl/` and make sure filenames in package.json script match

 # Build a production version into /dist
 $ npm run build